Servings: 6 Total time: 55 minutes

-Char Siu is a traditional Cantonese dish where pork is marinated in a sweet and savory sauce, then roasted until nicely caramelized.
+Char Siu is a traditional Cantonese dish where pork is marinated in a sweet and savory sauce, then roasted until beautifully caramelized.
 Typically red on the surface, this dish is both tender and flavorful.
-It is often used as a garnish for noodle or rice dishes, but can also be served sliced as a main dish.
+It is often used as a side dish for noodle or rice dishes, but can also be served sliced as a main course.
 The version below is gluten-free.

-Preparation time 10 mins Cooking time 45 mins Total time 55 mins
+Preparation time: 10 minutes Cooking time 45 minutes Total time 55 minutes

 Servings: 6